 The majority of men and women getting cosmetic surgery say they want a board-certified doctor but a new survey shows they don’t actually know what that means.

-RealSelf surveyed nearly 600 Americans who’ve contacted at least one doctor about getting an elective cosmetic surgery; 93% said board certification was an important factor in their medical choices.
+RealSelf surveyed nearly 600 Americans who’ve contacted at least one doctor about getting an elective cosmetic surgery; 93 percent said board certification was an important factor in their medical choices.
 Then we asked which medical board they thought was “most important” for a doctor to have.

 The choices included the American Board of Cosmetic Surgery and two “core” boards, the American Board of Plastic Surgery and the American Board of Dermatology (both are recognized by the American Board of Medical Specialities and thus are seen by most medical professionals as a go-to credential).